Bael the Bard

 A Storm of Swords (mentioned)

 Lord Brandon sent the members of the Night's Watch looking for them beyond the Wall, but they never found Bael or the girl.
-The Stark line was on the verge of extinction, when one day the girl was back in her room, holding in her hand an infant: they had actually never left Winterfell, staying hidden in the crypts.
+The Stark line was on the verge of extinction, when one day the girl was back in her room, holding in her arms an infant: they had actually never left Winterfell, staying hidden in the crypts.
 Bael's bastard with Brandon's daughter became the new Lord Stark.

 A Clash of Kings